bradripple/Project1-River-Runner/README.md

     return false;
 }
 ```
-Then, I render those arrays in the gameLoop
+Then, I render those arrays in the gameLoop using forEach()

 ```javascript
 function gameLoop() {